 The radiologic technology student uniform will consist of the following:

 - a.
-Scrubs and white lab coat/scrub coat, or same color scrub coat (colors designated by program and clinical site). - b.
+Scrubs, or same color scrub coat (colors and style designated by program and clinical site). - b.
 Continuously viewable identification stating student status. - c.
-Clean (matching) socks and tennis shoes (nursing clogs also acceptable).
+Clean (matching) socks and tennis shoes (nursing clogs are acceptable).

 Grooming and Personal Appearance: